back

 This level of service is almost always handled by experienced agencies with specialized teams.
 You can see how features get bundled into different tiers by checking out examples like Cometly’s pricing page.

-The cost for these top-tier packages can run from $5,000 to $20,000+ per month.
-That price reflects the massive amount of resources, expertise, and strategic planning required to drive major business results.
+These top-tier packages can cost anywhere from $5,000 to more than $20,000 per month.
+This price reflects the huge amount of resources, expertise, and strategic planning that goes into driving major business results.

 Sample Social Media Management Packages